groonga/groonga/doc/source/tutorial/data.rst

 Groonga supports a reference column, which stores references to records in its associated table.
 In practice, a reference column stores the IDs of the referred records in the associated table and enables access to those records.

-You can specify a column in the associated table to the `output_columns` parameter of a :doc:`/reference/commands/select` command.
-The format is "Src.Dest" where Src is the name of the reference column and Dest is the name of the target column.
-If only the reference column is specified, it is handled as "Src._key".
+You can specify a column in the associated table to the ``output_columns`` parameter of a :doc:`/reference/commands/select` command.
+The format is ``Src.Dest`` where Src is the name of the reference column and Dest is the name of the target column.
+If only the reference column is specified, it is handled as ``Src._key``.
 Note that if a reference does not point to a valid record, a :doc:`/reference/commands/select` command outputs the default value of the target column.

-The following example adds a reference column to the Site table that was created in the previous tutorial.
-The new column, named link, is designed for storing links among records in the Site table.
+The following example adds a reference column to the ``Site`` table that was created in :ref:`tutorial-introduction-create-table`.
+The new column, named ``link``, is designed for storing links among records in the ``Site`` table.

 .. groonga-command
 .. include:: ../example/tutorial/data-7.log